-Wood panels will border each side of the main structure to fill the remainder of the cutout.
-These will be decorated to inspire students.
-A measuring stick will be mounted on either side of the plexiglass will be mounted for easy measuring of plant growth.
-Alongside the Lexan sheets there will be two rectangular prisms that will be hollow which are approximately 8 x 6 x 18 inch.
-The prisms will used for storage and aesthetics.
-The client will have the available hollow space created by the prisms to store planter equipment such as shovels and watering cans.
-Using the prisms faces the walls are used for interactive equipment for the children.
-For example the face will be a white board for the children to draw on, a measuring line is drawn on the side for easy measuring of the plants growth, and fidget toys to play with on their free time.
+Wood shelves will border each side of the main structure to fill the remainder of the cutout.
+On the sides of plexiglass sheets there will be two rectangular prisms that will be hollow which are approximately 8 x 6 x 20 inches.
+The shelves will used for storage and aesthetics.
+The user will be able to store planter equipment such as shovels and watering cans, or for educational material.

-The four computer aided drafting (CAD) drawings below show elements of the final design:
+The four images below show the final design and (CAD) drawings of elements of the final design: